SankalpSTG/plena-task/README.md

 This project employs RabbitMQ for asynchronous communication between services.
 Along with it, the project employs Redis and MongoDB as well.

-To start these services, there is a docker-compose.yaml file in the root folder which will start all the services.
+To start RabbitMQ, Redis & MongoDB, there is a docker-compose.yaml file in the root folder which will start all the dependencies.
 You can spin it up using below command.
 ```
 docker-compose up
 ```

-Once started, you can then run the two services
+Once started, you can then run the two microservices
 1. access-key-management-service
 2. web3-token-information-service